Start your new blog today

 If you are running cpanel on your hosting account, open it up and click on Domains then toggle on Force HTTPS Redirect.

-You can redirect http to https by editing the .htaccess file that lives in the main folder of your Wordpress install.
+You can redirect http to https by editing the .htaccess file that lives in the main folder of your WordPress install.
 You should be able to edit this file using the File manager of your host’s control panel.
 The .htaccess file needs to include the following:

 <IfModule mod_rewrite.c>